Central Limit Theorem

 Below is the graph for ten coins tossed 10 times.
 It shows that the number of heads is evidently close to the expected value.
 However according to the Central Limit Theorem, since the sample size is small, the true approximation of the normal distribution is not seen.

-Central Limit Theorem Small Sample
+CLT Small Sample

 When the sample size is increased and ten coins are tossed 500 times, the number of coins that turn up heads for the most times are 5.
 Right according to the Central Theorem, the sampling distribution approximates a normal distribution even though the underlying population distribution is not normal.